Search programs

 5. Cybersecurity

-The average salary for someone with a master’s degree in cybersecurity is $91,000, according to Payscale.
 The FBI is the leading federal agency investigating cyberattacks, collecting data, working with victims, and leading initiatives designed to unmask cybercriminals in this country and abroad.
-The FBI has cyber squads in all 56 of the agency’s field offices and also has a rapid-response cyber action team that deploys where needed to address major incidents.
+The FBI has cyber squads in all 56 of the agency’s field offices and a rapid-response cyber action team that deploys where needed to address major incidents.

 Interested in a degree instead?